Boulder Pass Glacier National Park Part 2

 Read: Boulder Pass Glacier National Park Part 1 here

 Glacier National Park is truly one of the great gems in the national park system.
-It has many attributes which sets it apart from other parks.
-In addition to being a national park it is also a biosphere reserve, world heritage site, and international peace park.
+It has many attributes which set it apart from other parks.
+In addition to being a national park, it is also a biosphere reserve, world heritage site, and international peace park.
 It is the home of one of the last strongholds of grizzly bears in the lower 48.
-And although it contains two dozen named glaciers, the parks name reflects the sculpting of its terrain by ice age glaciation.
+And although it contains two dozen named glaciers, the park’s name reflects the sculpting of its terrain by ice age glaciation.

 All of this and more attracts visitors from around the world, to the tune of 3,000,000 visitors a year, on average.
-The reasons visitors flock to the park are as diverse as the parks features.
+The reasons visitors flock to the park are as diverse as the park’s features.
 Some come to marvel at the beauty of the mountains.
 Some hope to see wildlife close up.
-Others come solely to escape the crushing pressures of modern day society.
-Unfortunately the later have little chance of doing so when touring the park by car.
+Others come solely to escape the crushing pressures of modern-day society.
+Unfortunately, the latter have little chance of doing so when touring the park by car.

 Others like me come to the park to photograph the dramatic landscape of the northern Rocky Mountains.
-As I mention in my previous post, I’ve been to Glacier many times over the years, and photographed it in all seasons.
-Nearly all of those trips were to iconic front country locations.
-But last summer I took the opportunity to visit a remote and special corner of Glacier National Park, Kintla Lake and Boulder Pass.
+As I mentioned in my previous post, I’ve been to Glacier many times over the years and photographed it in all seasons.
+Nearly all of those trips were to iconic front-country locations.
+But last summer I took the opportunity to visit a remote and special corner of Glacier National Park, Kintla Lake, and Boulder Pass.

 First Day Along Kintla Lake

 The first day was a pretty easy hike along Kintla Lake to Kintla Head camp.
-It’s a pleasant hike mostly through forest with a few views of the lake along the way.
-The first day or two on a long hike is sometimes the hardest since your pack is full up with food and fuel.
-At camp it was a pleasant to sit around the food prep area with other hikers and swap stories and backgrounds.
+It’s a pleasant hike mostly through the forest with a few views of the lake along the way.
+The first day or two on a long hike is sometimes the hardest since your pack is full of food and fuel.
+At camp, it was a pleasure to sit around the food prep area with other hikers and swap stories and backgrounds.
 I usually travel solo so chatting it up with others is a welcome treat.